All Posts

 Learn the best times to mulch your yard for healthy plants and soil.
 This guide covers spring and winter mulching tips, common mistakes, and key benefits of proper timing.

-Spring Mulching: Wait for Warmer Soil
+Spring Mulching: Wait for the Soil to Warm Up

 Winter Mulching: Protecting Plants from the Cold

-Benefits of Timely Mulching
+Benefits of Mulching at the Right Time

 • Moisture Retention: Helps soil retain water during dry periods.